ChrisPritchard/iced-experiments/svg-map/README.md

 each map_point is a custom widget that takes an x,y, maybe has some animation, and exposes on click etc

 the overlay for the custom widget renders a column of these map_points, so can be modelled after that sort of collection mechanic.

+perhaps develop an 'absolute container', like a column or a row but which takes an x,y,w,h like the overlay for each element, to render within itself.